Selecting a container network interface

 | Default Cluster Network / Pod MTU | 1480 bytes (20 byte IPinIP header) by default.
 This can be changed. | 1400 bytes (100 byte Geneve header) by default.
 This can be changed.
 Daemonset needs to create NetworkManager file instead of just running ip link set dev ens3 mtu.
 You must also restart new worker nodes. |

-typically used as tunl0 IP, rest are available for pods).
-If all IPs in a /26 are used, then Calico assigns a second /26 subnet to the node.
-You can use the calicoctl ipam check to see subnets assigned to each node.
-The
+| Pod IPAM | Calico initially allocates each new node a /26 subnet (64 IPs, at least one typically used as tunl0 IP, rest are available for pods).
+If all pod IPs in a /26 are used, then Calico assigns a second /26 subnet to the node, and more if/when

 | Pod to pod routing |